 It’s not quite that simple, though.
 Whether you’re adding myofibrils or sarcoplasm, most of the extra muscle mass is coming from added water.
 And that extra mass is going inside your muscle fibres.
 In either case, your muscle fibres are getting bigger and that size is coming primarily from the added fluid.

 When you pack more water into your muscle fibres along with the new tissue, they look bigger and harder and denser.
 They also function better.
-Both myofibrillar and sacroplasmic muscle growth are perfectly functional.
-In either case, the extra fluid is there for good reason.

 Is there a reason to think that a muscle with proportionally more sarcoplasm is going to look or feel any different?
 No. Mind you, there’s no research about it, either.
 It seems like the idea was invented to market a certain strength training program and then got spread around, never being based on anything.